 Jeremy Goldberg Education Award in Undergraduate Psychiatry

-The Jeremy Goldberg Education Award in Undergraduate Psychiatry, created in 2018, will be presented annually to one undergraduate medical student at McMaster University.
+The Jeremy Goldberg Education Award in Undergraduate Psychiatry, established in 2018, is presented annually to one undergraduate medical student at McMaster University.

-This award has been generously donated by Dr. Jeremy Goldberg, a longtime faculty member in the Department of Psychiatry and Behavioural Neurosciences (DPBN) at McMaster University, in recognition of his passion for teaching medical students and clinical clerks.
-One award will be available annually, in the amount of $500.00.
+This award is generously donated by Dr. Jeremy Goldberg, a longtime Faculty member in the Department of Psychiatry and Behavioural Neurosciences (DPBN) at McMaster University, in recognition of his passion for teaching medical students.
+One award is available annually, in the amount of $500.00.

 This award will recognize the recipient’s demonstrated contributions to mental health.
 In determining the successful recipient, consideration will be given to the student’s: